Script Development / Simple Cache DFF.CACHE

 DFF.CACHE.delete(...)

-Delete stored data, parameters as follows:
+Delete stored data, parameters are as follows:

 Parameter |